Nagata Maru: Pacific War

-In 1939, Nagata Maru was commandeered by the Imperial Japanese Navy for use as a troopship.
+In 1939, Nagata Maru was requisitioned by the Imperial Japanese Navy for use as an troopship.

 During the Japanese occupation of the Gilbert Islands, she installed within 2 days the seaplane base in Makin lagoon.

 In transporting Allied prisoners, it was amongst those vessels which earned the epithet "hell ships."

 On 22 April 1944, Nagata Maru was part of a Singapore-to-Saigon convoy anchored off Cape St. Jacques in French Indochina.
 The ship was bombed and sunk.